 Cele was the first woman President of the Greater Westfield Area Chamber of Commerce and a founding member of the Westfield (MA) chapter of Zonta.
 She was a corporator of the Westfield Boys and Girls Club and was active in several other community organizations.
 Cele was a member of Christ Church Cathedral (Episcopal) in Springfield, MA, and the Church of the Atonement in Westfield.

 Cele and husband Curt have lived in Mexico since retiring in 2002, living first in San Miguel Allende before moving to San Francisco (San Pancho), Nayarit on the Pacific coast, where Cele volunteered as librarian at EntreAmigos, the local community resource center for children and adults of the pueblo.

 Cele was an avid reader, enjoyed cooking, traveling and driving her TR-6.

-A memorial gathering was held at her home in Mexico and the family plans a memorial in New Hampshire later this year.
+A memorial gathering was held at her home in Mexico and at Christ Church Cathedral in Springfield, MA.

 Cele and the family request that memorial donations be made in her name to your local chapter of the Lupus Foundation of America or to the local charity of your preference.

 The following is Cele’s original home page introduction to this site.